Replacing the Liner with Deck

 With the top rail next to where you are working removed you should have enough flexibility to pull the upright in.

-Sometimes it requires crawling under the deck to get to some of the screw.
+Sometimes it requires crawling under the deck to get to some of the screws.
 I have done that many times.

 The method I like the least, and is a real pain, but does work, is to slightly bend the wall just enough to come out of the retaining rods and into the pool area.
 Once the liner is attached with the coping in place the wall needs to be worked back in to the retaining rods and straightened out.
 This is done without removing any of the decorative caps, top rails or top caps.